grumpyjames/birding-almanac/blog/pembrokeshire-a-feast-of-corvids/pembrokeshire-a-feast-of-corvids.md

 claim a free carparking ticket with the National Trust card that I remembered to bring with me at the last minute.
-The car park's alive with bird song; nothing too exciting though, mostly finches, wrens, robins, and the occasional wintry looking Chiffchaff.
+The car park's alive with bird song; nothing too exciting though, mostly finches, wrens, robins, and the occasional wintry-looking Chiffchaff.

 I head out along the western side of the River Alun towards the coast.
 Plenty of activity follows me, but the light's a right pain, so